assertj/assertj/CONTRIBUTING.md

 * Write one JUnit test class for each assertion method with the following naming convention: `<AssertClass>_<assertion>_Test`.
 * Write unit test assertions with AssertJ !
 Lets eat our own dog food.
 * Unit tests method naming convention is underscore-based (like python) and not camel-case, we find it is much readable for long test names!
-* Successful assertion unit test method name should start with: `should_pass_...`.
+* Successful assertion unit test method names should start with: `should_pass_...`.
-* Failing assertion unit test method name should start with: `should_fail_...`.
+* Failing assertion unit test method names should start with: `should_fail_...`.
 * If possible, add a (fun) code example in [assertj-examples](https://github.com/joel-costigliola/assertj-examples) and use it in the javadoc.

-[assertj-examples](https://github.com/joel-costigliola/assertj-examples) shows how to use efficiently AssertJ through fun unit test examples, it can be seen as AssertJ living documentation.
+[assertj-examples](https://github.com/joel-costigliola/assertj-examples) shows how to efficiently use AssertJ through fun unit test examples, it can be seen as AssertJs living documentation.

 ## Naming conventions with some examples: